GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 ]
 ```

-3. The error is a _type mismatch error_.
+1. The error is a _type mismatch error_.
 This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's instructions.

-4. The app currently uses a canary strategy for this flow and switches between a stable prompt (_userProfile.prompt_) and an experimental prompt (_userPreference.experimental.prompt_).
+1. The app currently uses a canary strategy for this flow and switches between a stable prompt (_userProfile.prompt_) and an experimental prompt (_userPreference.experimental.prompt_).
 This experimental prompt has an error as it provides conficting information.
 In the prompt text, it asks the model to return a list of items of type **string**, while the flow expects a list of items of type **profileChangeRecommendations**.

   To fix the issue, the participants can do one of the following:

 - Fix the prompt and add an output schema definition to the prompt (_userPreference.experimental.prompt_).

-    ```
+    ```text
     ---
     model: vertexai/gemini-2.0-flash
     config: